bernds/q5Go/README.md

    directory of SGF files.
  * Engine games now allow board sizes up to 52.

-Version 2.1.1 is a minor update to also fix two engine play to accept board sizes up to 52.
+Version 2.1.1 and 2.1.2 are minor updates to also fix two engine play to accept board sizes up to 52, and to fix a problem with SGF saving in locales that use commas instead of decimal points.

 See VERSION_HISTORY for a history of changes.